 If the sales rep hits you with this question, you may want to respond with – “Let’s talk about that a little later and focus on the price I can get the car for.”

-Bottom line is – the more research you do and the more prepared you are when you start your search for a new car; the better off you’ll be when you start negotiating.
+Bottom line is – the more research you do, the better off you’ll be when you start negotiating.
 The same can be said about car insurance.
-If you want the best auto insurance rates available – start by getting a free California auto insurance quote comparison today.
+If you want the best auto insurance rates available – start by getting a free auto insurance quote comparison today.